shanihamami/ShaniHamami/README.md

 ### Hi there 👋
+My name is Shani.
+A 4th year student persuing an Information system engineering BSc at the Technion.
 <!--
 **shanihamami/ShaniHamami** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.